rodoulak/desalsim/Tutorials/Tutorial.md

 **2. Usage:** Instructions on how to use the simulation models, including input parameters and result interpretation.
 **3. Technical Process Models:** Detailed descriptions of each technology model, including input-output relationships and simulation steps.
 **4. Economic Models:** Explanation of economic models for evaluating operating and investment costs.
-**5. Treatment Chains Comparison:** Guidance on comparing different treatment chains using provided tools.
+**5. Treatment trains Comparison:** Guidance on comparing different treatment trains using provided tools.

 ## 2. Installation
 The easiest way is through pip, in command-line interface: